tolarewaju3/network-dashboard/README.md

 oc apply -f anomaly-parser/manifests/
 ```

-This will deploy the service and expose it through an OpenShift route.
-Check to make sure the anomaly parser is running by visitng the route URL.
+This will deploy the service and expose it through an OpenShift route. **Visit the route URL** to make sure the anomaly parser is running.

 ```
 echo "https://$(oc get route anomaly-parser -o jsonpath='{.spec.host}')"